Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I am finally free to start putting a lot of time to this project.
 What I'm going to do is do all rendering with react, since react is a spa, I have to do something when building to handle joining both servers or something.
 I am now going to start with the login page, as well as the register, but the register can only be accesed by the admin so I will have to work on the auth section.
 I'm finishing today with the login form from other places as to not spend too much time on it.
 What's next is to figure out form submition, add a
 TODO for real-time validation, I don't think I should be spending too much time in that either.

 June 2
 The login form component should have validations for that form, the login page file should have log in handling.
 The handle login should verify account, retrieve data for user and redirect to appropriate dashboard.

 June 3
 Changed some things that I had copied into what I understand better, I am working on setting up the API for loggin in.

 June 4
 I'm currently working on the logging in the user and saving the data in session.
 I need to clean up the handleLogin onSubmit for the Login.jsx and put all the api calls in it and get rid of unnecessary blocks.

+June 5
+I added a style guide to my project to avoid spending time trying to figure out how to name what.